Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

-We call this an {\it exact morphism}.
-In fact, if $\Psi_1$ and $\Psi_2$ represent distinct open string boundary conditions, a morphism between them is expected to be exact; the only source of cohomology at ghost number zero is the identity operator, which is absent from the spectrum of strings connecting inequivalent D-branes.
-So without exact morphisms, there would be no nontrivial connections between inequivalent solutions.
-Exact morphisms can also connect gauge equivalent solutions, but they are rarely gauge transformations themselves.
-The precise statement is: \begin{claim} An exact morphism cannot be a gauge transformation unless it connects two solutions for the tachyon vacuum. \end{claim} To see this, suppose $U$ is exact and possesses an inverse.
-This implies
+This is called an {\it exact morphism}.
+If the source and target solutions represent fully distinct open string boundary conditions, any morphism connecting them is expected to be exact.
+This is because the cohomology of $Q_{\Psi_1\Psi_2}$ is expected to be isomorphic to the cohomology of the BRST operator of a string connecting the boundary conditions represented by $\Psi_1$ and $\Psi_2$.
+If the boundary conditions are distinct, the BRST operator has no cohomology at ghost number zero.
+Exact morphisms can also connect solutions representing the same background, but typically they are not gauge transformations.
+The exception is the following circumstance: \begin{claim} A gauge transformation is an exact morphism if and only if it connects two solutions for the tachyon vacuum. \end{claim} For the ``if" part of this statement, a gauge transformation between tachyon vacuum solutions $\Psi_1$ and $\Psi_2$ will satisfy $Q_{\Psi_1\Psi_2} U=0$.
+Moreover, $\Psi_1$ will have a homotopy operator satisfying $Q_{\Psi_1}A = 1$.
+Then we can write

+and the morphism is exact.
+For the ``only if" part, suppose $U$ is exact and possesses an inverse.
+Using the Leibniz rule \eq{ShiftLeibniz} this implies

 Therefore the identity is trivial in the cohomology around $\Psi_1$ and $\Psi_2$, so both solutions must represent the tachyon vacuum.